 Each year we run a major university-wide programme, “Pathways – Career Options for Researchers”.

-The official event info and sign-up is here.
+The official event info is here.
 If you want more informal detail and background, read on:

 What is Pathways?

-Now in its seventh year, the University of Manchester “Pathways” careers event for PhDs and research staff has to be the UK’s largest career options event for researchers, with
+Now in its tenth year, the University of Manchester “Pathways” careers event for PhDs and research staff makes it easy for you to get loads of relevant careers information, specifically for doctoral researchers.

 Is it any good?